-Primitive Data Types:
+Primitive Data Types in Java:

-Primitive data types are only single values, they have not special capabilities.
+Primitive data types are only single values, they have no special capabilities.
 Java defines eight primitive types of data: byte, short, int, long, char, float, double, and boolean.
 The primitive data types are also commonly referred to as simple types.

 The primitive data types can be put in four groups:

 - Integers: This group includes byte, short, int, and long, which are for whole-valued signed numbers.

 - Floating-point numbers: This group includes float and double, which represent numbers with fractional precision.

 - Characters: This group includes char, which represents symbols in a character set, like letters and numbers.